Keyboard shortcuts

 # Check deployment status

-kubectl get deployment radar-agent -n radar-agent
+kubectl get deployment radar-collector -n radar-collector

 # Check pod health

-kubectl get pods -n radar-agent -l app=radar-agent
+kubectl get pods -n radar-collector -l app=radar-collector

 # Check recent events

-kubectl get events -n radar-agent --sort-by='.lastTimestamp'
+kubectl get events -n radar-collector --sort-by='.lastTimestamp'

 Troubleshooting